 1. Royal Zambezi, Lower Zambezi National Park

-You can choose daily between game drives, fishing, canoe and river safaris, bush walks, and even mountain hikes.
+The highlights of your stay in Royal Zambezi are the varied wildlife-watching activities in Lower Zambezi National Park.
+The best thing: You can choose daily between game drives, fishing, canoe and river safaris, bush walks, and even mountain hikes.
 Your private guide knows which animals you’ve already seen making every exploration unique.
 One of the highlights of our trip was the last night’s surprise beach barbecue: we were transported to the deserted beach and pampered with intimate, candle-lit dinner under the stars.
+That’s what luxurious safari stays are all about.

 Royal Zambezi was hands down our favorite safari lodge in Zambia.
 If I’d have to visit just one national park, I’d also pick Lower Zambezi.
 Wildlife watching is fantastic with the healthy lion, leopard, and hyena populations.
 Still, it feels like a real wilderness with a bunch of small-scale lodges.
 We encountered just a couple of other cars during 4-hour game drives.